ankit-nautiyal/ShopEasy-React/README.md

-Below is a comprehensive and professional **README.md** file for your Shopping Website GitHub repository.
-It includes an overview, features, tech stack, directory structure, setup instructions, and more, tailored to the project you’ve built (including the Footer component).
-The README is designed to be clear, concise, and appealing for a front-end internship assignment.

----

 # ShopEasy - Shopping Website

 ShopEasy is a responsive e-commerce website built as a front-end internship assignment.
 It uses React with the Fake Store API to provide a seamless shopping experience, including user authentication, product browsing, cart management, and a checkout process.
-The application features a clean UI, mobile-first design, and global state management for the cart.
+The application features a clean UI, a mobile-first design, and global state management for the cart.

 ## Features